Is it any wonder that she and thousands of women like her are racing to the operating room to amputate both their breasts?

 1. Mammograms contribute to the radical over-treatment of DCIS.
 See the promise film: The truth about the routine breast screening program.
 Read Bye-Bye Mammograms — Hello SonoCine.
-Evaluate alternative screening and surveillance choices here.
+Evaluate alternative imaging choices here.

 2. DCIS is NOT invasive cancer.
 Read more on this topic here.

 3. “DCIS is not an emergency.
 It’s something that creates an environment where cancer may arise over the next 10-20 years, yet patients are being told they need surgery in the next fortnight.” -Dr. Laura Esserman, Director of the UCSF Breast Care Center

 5. A 2nd pathology opinion from an expert pathologist such as Dr. Michael Lagios is a MUST!
 It can change the course of treatment and bring peace of mind with challenging decisions.

 6. DCIS is heterogeneous in nature.
 Treatment should not be “one-size-fits-all” — it must be individualized.
 The The Van Nuys Prognostic Index offers a more tailored prognosis.
 It is based on size & grade of DCIS, margins and age of patient.
 Oncotype DX is the first clinically validated commercial genomic assay which reveals the underlying biology that can help guide DCIS treatment decisions by predicting the risk of any local recurrence of DCIS and the risk of invasive cancer.

 7. Active surveillance is a reasonable option for low grade DCIS.